KevinITS-site/KevinITS-site.github.io/another-page.md

 ORDER BY ASC (?title) <br>
 </p>

-As expected, this time the query gives us a many more cultural properties, including Mantegna’s most famous artworks.
-Moreover, all the cultural properties retrieved belong to the class HistoricorArtisticProperty, and not the previously mentioned class PreparatoryWork:
+As expected, this time the query gave us a many more cultural properties, including Mantegna’s most famous artworks.
+Moreover, all the cultural properties retrieved belonged to the class HistoricorArtisticProperty, and not the previously mentioned class PreparatoryWork:

 ![bild 3](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/b9a32e8a-3442-4487-b3aa-c6e6cf346b30)

 This might imply that the very first, <a href= "https://w3id.org/arco/resource/Agent/12f2edbd230290b2abfb6c867ecef84b">preliminary Agent (prel)</a> we have retrieved is the one associated with the preparatory versions of the paintings, while this one is connected to their final, “official” versions.
-While the first agent is already linked to the second one through <i>owl:sameAs</i>, we could ensure that the second agent is also linked back to the first one, thus specifying that they refer to the same entity.
+While the first agent was already linked to the second one through <i>owl:sameAs</i>, we could ensure that the second agent was also linked back to the first one, thus specifying that they refer to the same entity.
 This would make sure that the relationship is bidirectional:

 <https://w3id.org/arco/resource/Agent/12f2edbd230290b2abfb6c867ecef84b> <br>
 owl:sameAs <br>
 <https://w3id.org/arco/resource/Agent/f006a78cf246d5b7d73539da8eac78e3> <br>

-Following these considerations, we believe it could also be useful to link the preparatory works to their final versions or vice versa.
-Our question is: <i>are there any properties in ArCo that define this type of relationship?</i> To answer it, we research in ArCo's Documentation to identify related properties.
+Following these considerations, we thought it could also be useful to link the preparatory works to their final versions or vice versa.
+Our question was: <i>are there any properties in ArCo that define this type of relationship?</i> To answer it, we researched in ArCo's Documentation to identify related properties.
 Such a property might be found in the Context Description module of the ArCo ontology.
-We find out that, as a matter of fact, this object property already exists:
+We found out that, as a matter of fact, this object property already existed:

 <a href= "https://w3id.org/arco/ontology/context-description/hasRelatedWork">a-cd:hasRelatedWork</a> <br>

 ![bild 4](https://github.com/KevinITS-site/KevinITS-site.github.io/assets/172382434/086aeb49-963b-467c-8dc5-3da916db53a3)

-To find out if any of the completed artworks authored by Mantegna is linked to the preparatory works through this property, or vice versa, if the preparatory works are related to the completed versions, we use the UNION clause in our query:
+To find out if any of the completed artworks authored by Mantegna is linked to the preparatory works through this property, or vice versa, if the preparatory works are related to the completed versions, we used the UNION clause in our query:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX arco:<https://w3id.org/arco/ontology/arco/> <br>